 Unless you live in one of the few states that don't collect income taxes, you're on the hook for filing a state return.
-(The IRS began accepting federal returns on Feb.
-12 this year.
-And, if you need extra time, you can apply for an extension by filling out the IRS form 4868.)
-State tax deadlines vary; you can check yours on the IRS website.
+(The IRS will begin accepting federal returns on Jan.
+24 this year.)
+State tax deadlines vary; you can check yours on the Federation of Tax Administrators website.

-Somewill throw in state filing for free if you pay to prep a federal return, but others will charge an extra fee.
-Note that if you've recently moved -- or work in a different state than where you live -- you might need to file more than one state tax return, which may cost you even more to file, depending on which tax software you use.
+Somewill throw in state filing for free if you pay to prep a federal return, but others charge an extra fee.
+And, if you've recently moved -- or work in a different state than where you live -- you might need to file more than one state tax return, which may cost you even more to file, depending on which tax software you use.

 States with no income tax